AFMC-MAJCOM/task-queue/README.md

 docker pull ghcr.io/afmc-majcom/task-queue/task-queue:latest
 ```

-To verify this worked run.
-You should now see the task queue image listed out.
+You should see the task queue image listed out by running the following command.

 ```
 docker image ls